Nov 11, 2021

 Depending on the terms of the project, it can be a set of black-and-white wireframes that demonstrate user flows and system functionality, user interface design ideas and elements, a clickable prototype or even a finished UI design.

-Depending on the size and scope of a project, discovery phase in custom software development would cost between $5k to $15k.
-Discovery project that does not include UX/UI development will cost around $5k and won’t take more than a month.
+Depending on the size and scope of a project, discovery phase in custom software development would cost between $6k and $15k.
+Discovery project that does not include UX/UI development will cost around $6-8k.
 It is a perfect option for a moderately complex software development project that lasts 3-12 months.
 Typically, it does not require a very detailed development specification.

-The cost of Discovery grows depending on the complexity of the project and required deliverables.
+The cost of Discovery grows together with the complexity of the project and required deliverables.
 For example, if it includes UX/UI design, detailed specifications, the cost will go up to $10-15k.
 This is, however, a rare case usually related to large multicomponent systems.

 Ready to start your Discovery?
 Let's talk about your ideas and bring them to life!

-Discovery phase in web development: specifics and success story
+Discovery phase in web development: example from our portfolio

 The development of a complex user-centered web application is a resource-intensive task that requires competence, time and a significant budget.
 This is why starting with the discovery phase in web development is a common approach.
 It helps businesses work out a detailed strategy, estimate resources and understand what technologies to use to deliver a scalable future-proof web application.